Ghini/ghini.tour/README.rst

 -----------------------------------

-Among the tasks of the garden administrator we mentioned some that are not so obvious and which I'm going to explain, giving you choices among options.
+Among the tasks of the garden administrator we mentioned some that are not so obvious and for which an explanation is in order.
+Please consider the following options.

 providing a map
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-#.
-OpenStreetMap.org: edit http://osm.org until it accurately describes your
+#. **OpenStreetMap.org**: edit http://osm.org until it accurately describes your
    garden.
-#.
-GeoTIFF: georeference a topographic map of your garden: for those who
+#. **GeoTIFF**: georeference a topographic map of your garden: for those who
    can't physically visit your garden, this provides all necessary
    information in order to editing osm.org.
-#. provide a topographic map of your garden, and ask us to georeference it
+#. provide a **topographic map** of your garden, and ask us to georeference it
    (it should contain a geographic grid): this results in a rather precise
    GeoTIFF.
-#. provide a realistic map of your garden, and ask us to warp it: this
+#. provide a **realistic map** of your garden, and ask us to warp it: this
    results in a possibly usable GeoTIFF and works best if you are able to
    collect and provide GPS traces.